Most tourists can roam the whole Kuala Lumpur. But some could be stuck to the KLCC.

 The starts bus as early as 6 in the morning right to 11 in the evening.

-The vast space in the Petronas Gallery KLCC
+7. Appreciate Some Arts in the Petronas Gallery

 If you’re into arts, there’s the the Petronas Gallery in the KLCC mall.